python/typeshed/CONTRIBUTING.md

   names, or methods and fields within a single class;
 * use a single blank line between top-level class definitions, or none if the classes are very small;
-* add a top-level comment followed by an empty line that makes it clear the file contains a stub and not the actual code for the module, for example `# Stubs for pathlib (Python 3.4)`;
 * do not use docstrings.

 Imports in stubs are considered private (not part of the exported API)